Learning Opportunities and Resources

 www.marshall.edu/it

-Digital Media Services provides a range of support services for the university and community.
-This group administers the infrastructure for lecture capture, live and on demand video streaming, and digital signage.
-Additionally, the group provides video production and live streaming for campus wide events including winter and spring commencement ceremonies, the annual memorial fountain ceremony, and many others.
+Digital University Broadcast & Athletics Technology provides a range of support services for the university and community.
+The group provides video production and live streaming for campus wide events including winter and spring commencement ceremonies, the annual memorial fountain ceremony, athletic games, and many others.

 Drinko Academy